-When the general contractor is a Principal, Related Party or otherwise has an Identity of Interest with the Applicant or project owner, the Commission will limit the contractor's combined profit and overhead to 10% of total rehabilitation/construction costs plus site work costs.
+When the general contractor is a Principal, Related Party or otherwise has an Identity of Interest with the Applicant or project owner, the Commission limits the contractor's combined profit and overhead to 10% of total rehabilitation/construction costs plus site work costs.

-3 Minimum Threshold Requirements
+3 Program Requirements

-All projects must meet the Minimum Threshold Requirements (MTR) described in the following sections when submitting their application to be eligible for financing through the Bond/Tax Credit Program.
+All projects must meet the Program Requirements described in the following sections when submitting their application to be eligible for financing through the Bond/Tax Credit Program.
 If competitive rounds for applications are in effect, Applicants must also meet those submission deadlines.